 Krewe of Barkus: Sunday, 2/16, 2pm, French Quarter

 When we had a French Quarter restaurant we would always get stink-eye when we would tell Barkus guests they couldn't bring in their boa-laden pets into the restaurant due to health department ordinances.
 Ah, good times.

 Krewe of Kings: Sunday, 2/16, 5:30pm, Metairie

-Hey, it's a new Metairie parade!
-Hopefully they will include King Ahasuerus and King Vitaman.
+Haven't caught this new Metairie parade (that started in 2019) but hopefully they will include King Ahasuerus and King Vitaman.
 Speaking of King Vitaman (yes, for some reason it's King Vitaman and not King Vitamin), I bring you Mardi Gras 2014:

 WEDNESDAY, FEBRUARY 19, 2020:

 "These aren't the Druids you've been looking for" has been used many times.
 Don't say it, 'cause you may be banned.

 Krewe of Nyx: Wednesday, 2/19, 7pm, Uptown

 With almost 3400 riders, Nyx has become the largest krewe of Carnival and puts on a spectacular parade despite the fact that it rains on it pretty much every year.
 Sorry Zhu-Lée.